Abortion Facts & Frequently Asked Abortion Questions – Jacksonville, Fl

 Medical providers have no relationships with protesters or anti-abortion extremists and no one providing women’s care can ever determine if an undesirable or uninvited extremist will attempt to protest or harass women or any medical facility by attempting interfere with women’s private and personal medical care.
-There is a long history of insensitive attempts to picket women who are seeking pregnancy related care throughout our country.
-While we never expect picketers in our area, we have no control over a protester’s insensitive personal choice to attempt to emotionally or verbally and inappropriately harass women seeking private medical care.
-We can always keep them off our private property of course and we monitor all harassing activity scrupulously, but we have no control over the uninvited presence or actions of individuals who behave like this who wish to intrude into a women’s private gynecological decisions and care as long as they abide by the laws of our State and Federal laws.
+There is a long history of insensitive attempts to harass women who are seeking pregnancy related care throughout our country.
+While we never expect anti-abortion persons to harass patients in our area, we have no control over these individuals insensitive personal choice to attempt to emotionally or verbally and inappropriately harass women seeking private medical care.
+But we can always keep them off our private property of course, and we monitor all harassing activity scrupulously and constantly.
+We have no control however over the uninvited presence or actions of individuals who behave like this who wish to intrude into a women’s private gynecological decisions and care as long as they abide by the laws of our State and Federal laws.
 Fortunately, there are many laws that protect women seeking reproductive care and laws relating to private property that help keep any these types of people monitored and controlled.

 What is the process of a surgical abortion?

-This is a good question because it is commonly mischaracterized by anti-abortion extremists with no medical training or experience who are desperately trying their very best to scare women from exercising their freedom of reproductive choice.
-The surgical abortion is a procedure routinely called “Dilation and Evacuation”.
-That means minimal gentle dilation of the cervical opening, and gentle evacuation of the contents of the uterus.
-After an ultrasound and evaluation, this process is achieved by first providing local anesthesia to a patient, then gently dilating the cervix with small smooth sequential dilators.
-In early pregnancies, the dilation amount is usually less than the diameter of a pencil, which is very minimal and takes about 30 seconds.
+This is a good question because an abortion is commonly mischaracterized by anti-abortion extremists with no medical training or experience who are desperately trying their very best to scare women from exercising their freedom of reproductive choice by using deceptive inaccurate information techniques.
+The surgical abortion is a procedure routinely called “Dilation and Evacuation”, or D and E or D and C. That means minimal gentle dilation of the cervical opening, and gentle evacuation of the contents of the uterus.
+After an ultrasound and evaluation, this process is achieved by first providing effective sedation and local anesthesia to a patient, then gently dilating the cervix with small smooth sequential dilators.
+In early pregnancies, the dilation amount is usually less than the diameter of a pencil, which is very minimal and takes only about 60 seconds.
 The cervix is actually a flexible tissue made essentially of flexible cartilage covered by smooth moist tissue and is the access way either in or out of the uterus.
 There are many reasons doctors dilate the cervix safely and purposefully and the D and E for an abortion procedure is only one of the many.
-D and E’s are routinely performed on women for many reasons other than elective abortions.
+D and E’s are also routinely performed on women for many reasons other than elective abortions.
 Doctors realize the minimal dilation associated with a pregnancy termination is a normal and common medical procedure.
 The cervix, which is a naturally responsive tissue, rapidly and uneventfully closes after any dilation, whether natural or induced.

 Performing minimal dilation during a an abortion procedure is a standard medical procedure.
 Following the minimal dilation, a small plastic cannula device designed specifically for this procedure is chosen appropriately based on the date of the pregnancy then safely and gently inserted and safe gentle suction is applied to simply cause a negative pressure to evacuate the uterine contents.
-This entire procedure usually takes about 2-3 minutes.
-Modern abortion procedures have no need for old-fashioned metal curettes or any sharp instruments and they are are not used in our facility, as they were decades ago when abortion was illegal and not performed by qualified licensed medical doctors.
-Those types of instruments were used maybe over 30 years ago, and are simply not commonly used in modern abortion procedures in present times.
+This entire procedure usually takes only several minutes to complete once it has begun.
+Modern abortion procedures by experienced abortion providers have no need for old-fashioned metal curettes or any sharp instruments that are sometimes discussed by uninformed persons and they are are not used or needed in our facility, as they were decades ago when abortion was illegal and not performed by qualified licensed medical doctors.
+Those types of instruments were used maybe over 30 years ago, and are simply not commonly used in modern abortion procedures in present times by experienced abortion doctors.
 This whole brief procedure is basically creating a suction differential which gently and rapidly evacuates the contents of the uterus.
 Once finished, women may experience mild ache or cramps as the numbing medicine slowly wears off but this is actually very uncommon and usually patients experience little or no discomfort.
 What patients do feel is a great sense of relief and comfort when done.
 Most patients will simply have mild period-like bleeding for a few to several days as this relatively non-invasive procedure and recover as if they are having a resolving menstrual cycle.
 Then the pregnancy hormone dissipates slowly out of the system and the symptoms of pregnancy resolve as the hormone measured in pregnancy is metabolized slowly from the system.

 Are there risks associated with pregnancy terminations?

 As with all surgical procedures, there are inherent and standard, known risks.
-However there are also many more known risks associated with being pregnant and continuing a pregnancy to term for delivery.
-In reality, the risks a woman will face begins when she becomes pregnant, as the medical condition of pregnancy itself carries many well-known and accepted risks that physicians routinely manage.
+However there are also many more known risks associated with being pregnant and/or continuing a pregnancy to term for delivery.
+In reality, the risks a woman will face begins when a pregnancy begins, as the medical condition of pregnancy itself carries many well-known and accepted risks that physicians routinely manage.
 The D and E procedure used to perform and elective pregnancy termination, or as it is commonly referred to “abortion”, is a well understood and practiced procedure in general and specialty medicine.
-The risks associated with undergoing a pregnancy termination are well-recognized by the medical community as minimal and adverse events are very rare.
+The risks associated with undergoing a pregnancy termination are well-recognized by the medical community as minimal and adverse events are very rare when performed by doctor with experience in performing this procedure.
 As a comparison to continuing a pregnancy once a woman becomes pregnant, the risk of terminating a first trimester pregnancy or having a surgical abortion in the first trimester are approximately 10X less risky than continuing a pregnancy to full-term for delivery.

 The availability and professional willingness of experienced doctors and medical practices to include the D and E procedure as an option to patients continues to be an extremely important factor that has made and is keeping the abortion procedure so safe.
 Fortunately there are even a few physicians who have dedicated the majority of their practice and entire careers to helping women and to providing safe and comfortable abortions in the facilities structured like ours at Florida Women’s Center.
 When an abortion is provided by an experienced physician, it is known to be one of the safest surgical procedures in the United States, with minimal risks.